-"Capital," in this context, means investments in long-term, fixed assets, such as capital investment in a building or in machinery.
-The "budget" refers to the plan that details anticipated revenue and expenses related to the investment during a particular time period, often the duration of a project.
+Capital, in this context, means investments in long-term, fixed assets, such as capital investment in a building or in machinery.
+Budget refers to the plan that details anticipated revenue and expenses related to the investment during a particular time period, often the duration of a project.

-Capital budgeting is important to businesses' long-term stability since capital investment projects are major financial decisions.
-These projects often involve large amounts of money.
+Capital budgeting is important to businesses' long-term stability since capital investment projects are major financial decisions involving large amounts of money.
 Making poor capital investment decisions can have a disastrous effect on a business.

 When considering a capital project and its budget, a business owner must compare the rate of return that the project will earn against its calculated weighted average cost of capital, or what the company pays to obtain the debt or equity financing it will use to pay for the project.